 There are multiple return chutes.
 During opening hours the return chute is situated in the wall at the left-hand end of the Membership & Payments Desk.
-The 24 Hours return chute is in the wall on the walkway over the library, opposite the eastern entry to the Forgan Smith Building (Building 1).
 An After Hours return chute is located on the left of the Level 1 main entrance (locked during Opening Hours).

 The Library, Duhig Building, is wheelchair accessible via three entrances.
 All levels of the library are served by lifts.

 There are lockers available for clients with special needs on Levels 3 and 4 of the Social Sciences and Humanities Library, and Levels 4 and 5 of the Duhig Tower Postgraduate Study Area.
 Computing facilities and desks with priority for clients with special needs are also available.
 Please contact library staff for further information.